 The MAS consulted on the implementation of NSFR disclosure requirements as part of the public consultation on Proposed Amendments to Disclosure Requirements under MAS Notice 637, 651 and 653 which was separately issued on July 10, 2017.
 The proposed amendments to the disclosure frequencies under MAS Notice 651 on Liquidity Coverage Ratio Disclosure and MAS Notice 653 on Net Stable Funding Ratio Disclosure have been included in accordance with the Basel Committee's revised standards.
-On December 28, 2017, the MAS issued the revised MAS Notice 653 and 651 and a new MAS Notice 653 on Net Stable Funding Ratio Disclosure ("MAS Notice 653") to implement disclosure requirements for Singapore-incorporated banks that are consistent with the Basel Committee's revised standards on Pillar 3 disclosures under the Basel III framework.
-The amendments to MAS Notice 651 took effect from December 31, 2017 and MAS Notice 653 took effect from January 1, 2018.
+On December 28, 2017, the MAS issued the revised MAS Notices 637 and 651 and a new

+MAS Notice 653 on Net Stable Funding Ratio Disclosure ("MAS Notice 653") to implement disclosure requirements for Singapore-incorporated banks that are consistent with the Basel Committee's revised standards on Pillar 3 disclosures under the Basel III framework.
+The amendments to MAS Notice 637 took effect on January 1, 2018 (except where indicated otherwise).
+The revised MAS Notice 651 took effect from December 31, 2017 and MAS Notice 653 took effect from January 1, 2018.
 Subsequently, MAS Notice 651 and MAS Notice 653 were revised again with effect from October 1, 2019, to, among other things, clarify the scope of their application.
 MAS Notice 653 was last revised on June 24, 2022.